HKNDecal/HKNDecal/session4-security/README.txt

 Demo 3: Clickjacking (optional)

-	Click the link close to the bottom of the page and see what happens. ;)
+  Click the link close to the bottom of the page and see what happens. ;) You may need to try clicking a few times.